Carthage Historic Preservation, Inc.

 In 1894, Mrs. Phelps tragically died at the age of 48 in St. Louis as the result of a runaway carriage accident, having never lived in the Phelps House.

-They had three children: two daughters, Helene and Florence, and a son, William (Willie).
-Helene died at the age of 29 from Tuberculosis, or consumption as it was commonly known then.
-Both Florence and William became deaf due to childhood illnesses.
+William and Lois had three children: two daughters, Helene and Florence, and a son, William.
+Helene passed away at the age of 29 from tuberculosis, then commonly known as consumption.
+Both Florence and William lost their hearing due to childhood illnesses.
 While attending Gallaudet College for the Deaf in Washington, D.C., they met their spouses.

-William married Laura Alice Bigley and returned to Carthage, where they lived in a country home northeast of Carthage that Colonel Phelps built in a style similar to the Phelps House.
+William married Laura Alice Bigley and returned to Carthage, where they lived in a country home northeast of town.
+The home was built in a style similar to the Phelps House by Colonel Phelps.
 William was a successful farmer for several years.
-William and Laura had four children: William, Josephine, Howe, and Helen.
-William and his family later moved to Los Angeles, where William was successful in the real estate business.
+He and Laura had four children: William, Josephine, Howe, and Helen.
+Eventually, the family moved to Los Angeles, where William found success in the real estate business.

 In 1905, Colonel Phelps married for a second time to Bridgey O’Leary who had emigrated from Ireland at the age of 18.
 Bridgey worked for several years as a housekeeper for the Phelps family but later attended business college.
 According to an October 16, 1905 Carthage Press article reporting the marriage, “the wife of one of Missouri’s best-known men and leading Democratic politicians, is a comely young lady of about 35 years.
 She has been in the Phelps household for many years and for the last five or six years has been the colonel’s stenographer and secretary having a more intimate knowledge of his private affairs than any other person.
 She is an unusually bright and cultured lady.”
 When asked about his father’s marriage, son William responded: “If father marries I would rather he marry Miss O’Leary than anyone else.
 She has been in the family so long she seems like one of us and is pure gold.”